Certified in Financial Forensics (CFF)

 The CFF credential recognizes CPAs who have demonstrated extensive knowledge, skills and experience in forensic accounting.
 More information about the CFF program can be obtained at the AICPA web site.

 Effective April 1, 2017, CPA Canada members are required to pass an exam and meet business experience and education requirements in order to obtain the CFF credential.
-For further details see, AICPA Canada CFF pathway.
+For further details see, CPA Canada CFF Pathway.

 A CFF credential holder can utilize their Forensic Accounting skills in various practice areas including: